pjborad/CNN1D-SleepApneaClassification/README.md

 The CAD system can efficiently detect, cut cost, and classify at an early stage using single-channel bio-signals and it can be even implemented at home
 - With the help of optimal orthogonal wavelet filter bank (OWFB),the 1-minute duration raw ECG are divided into six wavelet sub-bands (WSBs)
 - The features such as Log-Energy (LGE), and Sample Entropy (SPE) are calculated for all six WSBs
-- In this project, Convolutional Neural Network (CNN) with raw ECG signals, and Extreme Learning Machine (ELM) with LGE and SPE features based CAD systems are utilized for classification of normal and OSA.
+- In this project, Convolutional Neural Network (CNN) with raw ECG signals, and Extreme Learning Machine (ELM) with LGE and SPE features based CAD systems are utilized for classification of normal and OSA
-- The proposed systems are verified using various public open source data set such as MIT-BIH PSNY Database - 1999, CINC challenge - 2000, and St. Vincent's University Hospital Database (UCD) - 2007.
+- The proposed systems are verified using various public open source data set such as MIT-BIH PSNY Database - 1999, CINC challenge - 2000, and St. Vincent's University Hospital Database (UCD) - 2007
-- The proposed OSA identification model demonstrate the 96.30%, 94.72% ,98.93% classification accuracy with OWFB features based ELM and 94.41%, 93.51%, 96.15% classification accuracy with CNN on all three datasets respectively.
+- The proposed OSA identification model demonstrate the 96.30%, 94.72% ,98.93% classification accuracy with OWFB features based ELM and 94.41%, 93.51%, 96.15% classification accuracy with CNN on all three datasets respectively